Coronavirus: 11 deaths and 390 cases reported in State

 Speaking following a Cabinet meeting on Tuesday, Tánaiste Leo Varadkar said no further change to the vaccine rollout had been decided.
 File photograph: Dara Mac Dónaill

-A further 11 coronavirus-related deaths and 390 Covid-19 cases have been reported in the State.
+Eleven deaths and 390 further Covid-19 cases were reported by health authorities in the State on Tuesday.

-The National Public Health Emergency Team said that of the deaths notified on Tuesday, four occurred in April, two in March, four in February and one in January.
+Of the fatalities notified to the Health Protection Surveillance Centre, four occurred this month, two in March, four in February and one in January.
+The median age of those who died was 83, with an age range of between 50 and 93 years.

-The median age of those who died was 83 years and the age range was 50-93.
+There have now been 4,847 deaths in the Republic since the pandemic began.

-As of Sunday, more than 1.2 million doses of Covid-19 vaccines had been administered, with 855,512 people receiving their first dose and 352,947 getting their second.
+On vaccines, the National Public Health Emergency Team (Nphet) said more than 1.2 million doses had been administered as of Sunday, including 855,512 people receiving a first dose and 352,947 receiving two.

 Meanwhile, Tánaiste Leo Varadkar has said the reopening of hairdressers and non-essential retail will be considered by Cabinet when it meets next week to look at easing restrictions in May.